 - Step up close to the bar, so that it is about over the middle of your foot.
 Keep your feet shoulder-width apart.

-- Breathe in, lean forward with as straight legs as possible, and grip the bar.
+- Inhale, lean forward with only a slight bend in your knees, and grip the bar.

 - Hold your breath, brace your core slightly, and lift the bar.

-- Pull the bar close to your body, with a straight back, until you are standing straight.
+- Pull the bar close to your body, with a straight back, until you have reached a standing position.